IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 #.
 On the top right of your account page, click on the "Edit Account" button and from there you can select to edit either your Account Information or your Account Password.
 #.
 Select "Save Changes" when you are done.

-Please note that you cannot edit your account information within Dataverse if you use the Institutional Log In option.
-Instead, you should contact your institution to change your name, email, etc. Once the change is made by your institution, it will be reflected in Dataverse the next time you log in.
-Users of the Institutional Log In option are not required to verify their email address because the institution providing the email address is trusted.
+Please note that you cannot edit some of your account information within Dataverse if you use the Institutional Log In option.
+Instead, you should contact your institution to make the necessary changes.
+Once the change is made by your institution, it will be reflected in Dataverse the next time you log in.

 Convert Account
 ~~~~~~~~~~~~~~~

 If more than one log in option is available, you can convert from one to another and use the new option from now on.

 If you are converting from the Email/Username log in option you will need to have your password ready to complete the conversion process.
-Click Log In, select the new log in option, and go through the log in process.
+Click "Sign In/Sign Up", select the new log in option, and go through the log in process.
 When you return to Dataverse, look for an option allowing you to convert and enter your password to complete the conversion.
-The section :ref:`remote-auth-label` has more specific information on converting to Institutional Log In, ORCID, GitHub, and Google.
+The section :ref:`remote-authentication` has more specific information on converting to Institutional Log In, ORCID, GitHub, and Google.

-If you need to perform any other conversion (i.e. from Google to GitHub), use the Support link at the top of the page for assistance.
+If you need to perform any other conversion (e.g. from Google to GitHub), please contact the repository’s helpdesk.

 Reset Account Password
 ~~~~~~~~~~~~~~~~~~~~~~

 Only Dataverse accounts using the Username/Email log in option have an associated password stored (securely!) in Dataverse.
-If you cannot remember this password, click on Log In in the top right corner of any page and click the "Forgot Password?" link below where you would enter your username/email and password.
+If you don't remember this password, click on "Sign In/Sign Up" in the top right corner of any page, if necessary – click "Username/Email" button, and click the "Forgot Password?" link, where you would enter your username/email and password.
 Enter your email address and click "Submit Password Request" to receive an email with a link to reset your password.

 Please note that if you have forgotten your username, you can use this same process to receive your username in an email.

-.. _remote-auth-label:
+.. _remote-authentication:

 Remote Authentication
 ---------------------